Vinologue

 Vinologue is a publisher of an enotourism guidebook series of the same name.
-It was founded by Miquel Hudin in 2007 with Èlia Varela i Serra as editor and the guides are designed to allow those interested in enotourism to visit "Big Wines from Small Regions" as they focus exclusively on the wines as well as the gastronomy and local culture of small regions throughout the world.
+It was founded by Miquel Hudin in 2007 with the guides are designed to allow those interested in enotourism to visit "Big Wines from Small Regions" as they focus exclusively on the wines as well as the gastronomy and local culture of small regions throughout the world.

 The first Vinologue Guide was for Dalmatia in Croatia and was released in 2008.

 History

 After several trips throughout Europe in the early 2000s the founders discovered that traditional travel guidebooks made little to no mention of the wines or the culture and gastronomy that surrounds it.
 In 2007 they started researching a guide for the coastal Dalmatia region in Croatia.
 While researching the guide, they found the wines of neighboring Herzegovina to be of high quality as well and decided to release two guides instead of the original one.

 All of the guides were initially released in the digital EPUB format.
 They slowly added other titles such as Stellenbosch in South Africa.
 It was in 2012 that they released their first official print guide (alongside the digital version) for the Empordà region of Catalonia due to demand from the winemakers.
 It was the first English language enotourism guide of its kind in all of Spain.
 This was followed by a guide in print and digital for DOQ Priorat that was released simultaneously in separate English and Catalan editions.
 It was the first enotourism guide and first complete guide to the internationally renowned wines of the region.

 After the first edition of the Priorat book unexpectedly sold out in 2014, they released a fully revised and much larger second edition in mid-2015.